To get an idea of how rich media can improve your ebooks, explore these impressive examples.

 The advanced ebook brought out by Blurb is genius!
 The fact that I can go to any book I have made previously and add audio and video footage to take the book to another level will have an impact both on a professional and a personal level.
 I can say without hesitation that it has very easy-to-use instructions and I was able to use it intuitively.

-Using real world examples, best-selling author and photographer Mikkel Aaland explains the entire process of making a fixed format, photo-centric ebook for the iPad®.
+Using real world examples, best-selling author and photographer Mikkel Aaland explains the entire process of making a fixed-layout, photo-centric ebook for the iPad®.
 Aaland shows you how to use Adobe® InDesign® and the Blurb plug-in to make a cover, add images, format text, and add video and sound.

 I love books and I love ebooks.
 Not only are ebooks a way to package and share my creative talent, they can also provide a viable income stream.
 I am very excited about the potential for ebooks, especially since Blurb has made production tools and distribution platforms available to everyone.